-The P[TM] button to the left of the steering wheel is used to turn on or off the Front and Rear Park Assist, Rear Cross Traffic Alert (RCTA), Reverse Automatic Braking, and Backing Warning System at the same time.
+Press PM on the center stack to turn on or off the Front and Rear Park Assist, Reverse Automatic Braking (RAB), Rear Cross Traffic Alert (RCTA), and the Backing Warning System at the same time.
 The indicator light next to the button comes on when the features are on and turns off when the features have been disabled.

-Turn off Park Assist and Reverse Automatic Braking when towing a trailer.
+Turn off Park Assist, RCTA, and RAB when towing a trailer.

-To turn the RPA symbols and rear guidance lines on or off, see Vehicle Personalization \Rightarrow 136.
+To turn the RPA symbols or guidance lines (on some models) on or off, see "Rear Camera Park Assist Symbols" under Vehicle Personalization

-RCTA can be turned on or off.
-See "Collision/Detection Systems" under Vehicle Personalization ⇔ 136.
+RCTA can also be turned on or off through vehicle personalization.
+See "Collision/Detection Systems" under Vehicle Personalization